freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-56.english.md

 ## Description
 <section id='description'>

 Two lines down, only one more to add for the Instagram followers.
-On a new line, create a new `const` named `instagramLine` and set it equal to `d3.line()`.
+On a new line, create a new `const` named `instagramLine` and use the D3 `line` function to create another line like you did for the other two.
 </section>

 ## Instructions